NotifyHub-in/NotifyHub/docs/project-status.md

 If we resume from here, the highest-value next sequence is:

-1. Test coverage and CI hardening
+1. Authentication and broader secret-management integration
-2. Authentication and broader secret-management integration
+2. Deployment packaging beyond local Docker
-3. README/API docs/OSS packaging cleanup
+3. Deeper test, chaos, and scaling hardening
-4. Deployment packaging beyond local Docker
+4. Alerting, tracing, and operator runbook maturity
-5. Deeper multi-channel and operator hardening
+5. Multi-channel and production-behavior hardening